 STINT’s Teaching Sabbatical programme aims to develop both individuals and institutions.
 By giving Swedish researchers and university lecturers, who are passionate about education, international experiences relevant to their teaching role rather than their research one, STINT wants to contribute to educational renewal and the creation of new networks.
 Great emphasis is put on the added value of the stay abroad, which is why STINT encourages candidates to search for new international experiences.
-The programme follows on from Excellence in Teaching (1999-2013).

 Participating lecturers will reside at the foreign institution of higher education for the autumn semester (August to December).
 The intention is for them to teach, either by giving a course themselves or in partnership with a colleague at the host institution.
 STINT is collaborating with selected universities and colleges based in the US, Singapore, Hong Kong, and Japan.
-These represent a diversity of institutions committed to high quality education in their respective regions around the world.
+They represent a diversity of institutions committed to high quality education in their respective regions around the world.

 By participating in the planning and implementation of teaching, the Swedish lecturers’ task is to gain an understanding of learning and teaching policies and how these institutions implement and develop learning and teaching processes, as well as address educational quality standards.
 How is teaching conducted?
 What is their approach to “good” education?
 How is the relationship between research and teaching managed?
 How are staff and students recruited?
 What career opportunities are there?
 How do they work with the “third mission”?

 The participating lecturers’ experiences will then assist the development of Swedish faculties and universities.
 There is great emphasis on involving the university leadership and how the universities will use returning lecturers’ experiences in various ways towards positive dissemination impacts.
 Continuing relationships between Swedish and foreign institutions after the scholarships are welcomed.